 Of course, you’ll rarely meet such a person in real life.
-You might know people who say they know a disability cheat, but if you dig a little deeper you’ll probably find out they don’t know the person at all.
+You might know people who say they know a disability cheat.
+But if you dig a little deeper, you’ll probably find out they don’t know the person at all.

 If you live with a disability, you may have already encountered this stereotype from others.
-You may have even held these beliefs yourself, before your disability.
+You may have even held these beliefs yourself before your disability.
 Either way, you need to know that this negative stereotype may stand between you and your claim approval because of a second problem: confirmation bias.

-A confirmation bias is something that we can all be guilty of if we are not careful.
+Confirmation bias is something that we can all be guilty of if we are not careful.
 It is the way people look for anything to support their own beliefs and ignore anything that doesn’t.
 Nearly everyone does it, and we are often not aware we are doing it.

-If the person deciding your claim believes in the disability cheat stereotype—and most people do—then any information in your claim that looks bad will seem to jump out while your good points sort of… fade away.
+If the person deciding your claim believes in the disability cheat stereotype—and most people do—then any information in your claim that looks bad will seem to jump out while your good points sort of fade away.

 A common strategy for disability benefits providers is to take advantage of confirmation bias by presenting evidence and facts that show that you fit with the disability cheat stereotype.
-This is usually subtle or implied; they won’t usually outright accusing you of being a fraud.
+This is usually subtle or implied; they won’t usually outright accuse you of being a fraud.
 The goal is to convince the decision-maker that the disability cheat story is more believable than the story you are telling.